 In accordance with Russian legislation, the Group distributes profits as dividends on the basis of financial statements prepared in accordance with Russian Accounting Rules.
 The statutory accounting reports are the basis for profit distribution and other appropriations.
 Russian legislation identifies the basis of distribution as the net profit.
 However, this legislation and other statutory laws and regulations are open to legal interpretation and accordingly management believes at present it would not be appropriate to disclose an amount for the distributable reserves in these financial statements.

-The following dividends were declared by the Group, recognised as a liability and deducted from equity for the reporting periods:
+The dividends declared by the Group were recognised as a liability and deducted from equity for the year ended 31 December 2007 at the amount RR 644 million (for the year ended 31 December 2006 - RR 625 million).